A Positive Perspective on Leash Pulling, Part 1 of 2

 This scenario doesn’t happen naturally.
 With the majority of dogs, it takes time, skill, and patience to teach loose-leash walking—which a lot of people don’t possess.
 But it’s well worth the investment, especially with puppies, to be able to enjoy being outdoors together.
 Of course, a positive trainer can be a big help with this effort.

-For our dogs, walks are less about exercise and more about bonding and mental stimulation.
+For our dogs, walks are less for exercise and more about bonding and mental stimulation.
 They can pay attention to us, but also take in all those smells, sounds, and sights.

-Dogs who have developed a pulling habit often miss out on all those enrichment opportunities.
-Walks become unsafe, aggravating, and embarrassing for their handlers.
+Dogs who have developed a pulling habit often miss out on all those enrichment opportunities when their handlers feel walks are unsafe, unpleasant, and embarrassing.
 And this deficit can lead to bored dogs and behavior problems in the home.

 Instead of asking How can I stop the pulling?, ask How can I help my dog to walk on a loose leash?
 Thinking about the solution in a positive way (instead of resorting to leash “corrections” or choke or prong collars) is a much better, more effective way to reach your goals.